-The G:BOX F3 is the Syngene entry level system for fluorescence and visible applications.
+The G:BOX F3 gel doc system is the Syngene entry level system for fluorescence and visible applications.
 It uses Syngene’s groundbreaking GeneSys automatic control software.
 Driven from a database containing hundreds of application protocols, functional control of the G:BOX is handled by the GeneSys software.
 Images are captured automatically and effortlessly.

-The G:BOX F3 has a high resolution 3.8m pixel camera which is capable of giving outstanding images with incredible spatial resolution.
+The G:BOX F3 gel doc system has a high resolution 3.8m pixel camera which is capable of giving outstanding images with incredible spatial resolution.
 The system is suitable for a wide range of standard fluorescence applications such as DNA imaging or protein gels.

-The G:BOX F3 has a stylish modular design.
-The system includes a motor driven zoom lens as standard, as well as a motor driven filter wheel.
+The G:BOX F3 gel documentation system has a stylish modular design and includes a motor driven zoom lens as standard, as well as a motor driven filter wheel.
 Internal lighting comes from an optional UV transilluminator or a blue light LED model to further extend the applications possible with the G:BOX F3.

 The system comes complete with unlimited copies of GeneTools analysis software.